xizhang77/MachineLearning/Regression/Regression.md

 ----
 ### Linear Regression

+The code can be find in [Python Code](./Code/LinearRegression.py) (implemented using TensorFlow).
 Below is a brief summary of Linear Regression.
 For more details, please check:
 * [Linear Regression - Wikipedia](https://en.wikipedia.org/wiki/Linear_regression)
 * [Linear Regression Implementation - GeeksforGeeks](https://www.geeksforgeeks.org/linear-regression-python-implementation/)